What is a Spill Kit?

 Who Uses Spill Kits?

-Some of the industries that can be expected to use spill kits includes warehouses, transport companies, laboratories, manufacturers, restaurants, docks, marinas and many other commercial establishments, and restaurants.
+Some of the industries that can be expected to use spill kits include warehouses, transport companies, laboratories, manufacturers, restaurants, docks, marinas and many other commercial establishments, and restaurants.
 The equipment is to assist in keeping a ready supply of absorbents for use in any cleanup exercise.

 In general, your work area is likely to contain permanent fixtures, a hand washing sink, safety shower, and an eye wash station.
 At least, there should also be a spill kit on hand that should always be well stocked.

 Design of Spill Kits